-Applications are due by July 18, 2021.
+Applications are due by August 10, 2022.

 The Computational Biodiversity Science and Services BIOS2 training program is a NSERC-CREATE program.
 Fellows learn computational and quantitative skills from some of Canada’s best biodiversity scientists and apply skills to solve real-world problems through internships and working groups.
 BIOS² aims at widening opportunities and skill sets among students and postdoctoral fellows and increasing recruitment in biodiversity science in the Canadian job market.

 BIOS2 training consists of instruction (courses, short modules, and summer schools), working groups and internships.
 Fellows will use their internships and working groups to solve real-world problems related to biodiversity and to get valuable professional experience outside of academia.

 The NSERC-CREATE training program in Computational Biology BIOS2, in collaboration with the NSERC-CREATE Living Data Project from the Canadian Institute of Ecology and Evolution, are now accepting applications to participate in a student-led working group that will be held from January 23 to 27, 2023, in the Montreal Area, QC.

 The theme of the working group is: Assessing the potential for climate-driven range shifts through multiple landscapes features across the Canada-US border.